-TRANSPORTATION GOALS AND OBJECTIVES
+Transportation Goals and Objectives

 The purpose of Sullivan’s Island transportation planning efforts is to ensure a safe, functional and well-maintained network that is consistent with the character of the Island and lifestyles of the population.
 The network and infrastructure should strive to make it feasible and safe for Town residents and visitors to enjoy various modes of transport, including automobiles, bicycles and walking, as well as to recognize the growing use of golf carts.
 In addition, as part of a larger metropolitan area, the Town should be an active partner in regional and public transportation discussions and policy making: